Boris Smolar: Life

 In 1928, Smolar received permission from the Soviet Union to establish a JTA office in Moscow.
 He was its first correspondent there, at a time when only six American correspondents were permitted in the Soviet Union, and provided a pipeline of information on the lifestyles and problems of Soviet Jews.
 His coverage provided insight into areas closed to foreigners like Siberia and Turkestan as well as Jewish agricultural colonies in Crimea that were supported by the Agro-Joint.
 In 1928, he intervened with Soviet authorities to release Saadieh Mazeh, son of the former Chief Rabbi of Moscow Yaakov Mazeh, from jail and to let him leave the country with his wife and children.
 In 1930, he intervened to release fourteen rabbis that were arrested in Minsk.
-Following a personal meeting with Commissar for Religious Affairs Pyotr Smidovich, it was decided by the Yevsektsiya, the Jewish section of the Communist Party, that Jewish agricultural workers would be allowed to do their one day of free collective service on a different day that Yom Kippur, the scheduled day for 1930.
+Following a personal meeting with Commissar for Religious Affairs Pyotr Smidovich, it was decided by the Yevsektsiya, the Jewish section of the Communist Party, that Jewish agricultural workers would be allowed to do their one day of free collective service on a day other than Yom Kippur, the scheduled day for 1930.
 His dispatches on Russia's "declassed" Jews, who were deprived of their rights following a decree from Stalin, led to the intervention of American officials, a reversal of the policy, and the dissolution of the Yevsektsiya.
 He never interviewed Stalin directly, but Stalin responded to written questions with a strong condemnation of anti-Semitism that was published worldwide in 1931, although the Soviet press didn't publish it until 1936.